 - I wish I hadn’t worked so hard.
 This came from every male patient that the author nursed.
 It is true for me.
 I missed a good deal of my children’s youth and Susan’s companionship.

 - I wish I’d had the courage to express my feelings.
 Many people don’t say what they think so as to keep peace with others.
 As a result, they settle for a mediocrity.
 Many develop illnesses like heart disease and cancer that are associated with bitterness and resentment.

 - I wish that I had let myself be happier.
 Happiness is a choice.
 Misery is a choice.
 People stay stuck in old patterns and habits.
 Fear of change makes us pretend to others, and to ourselves, that we are content, when deep within, we long to laugh and be silly.
 There is not enough innocent silliness in this world.

 In today’s gospel, when Simon’s mother-in-law was restored to health, she responds by serving those around her.
 That’s a great model for us all.
-It’s what Paul says, amongst other things, in the epistle: if we recognize Christ’s healing power—Christ’s salvation, we have a duty to heal others, with the sensitivity that their situation demands, and we do so by using whatever means are at our disposal.
+It’s what Paul says in the epistle: if we recognize Christ’s healing power—Christ’s salvation—we have a duty to heal others, with the sensitivity that their situation demands, and we do so by using whatever means are at our disposal.

 Let go of should and oughts.
 Let go of things that bind.
 Stride into the future unencumbered.
 Live with delight.
 Bring delight to others.
 Be foolish.
 This is the Lord’s work.